(This post was updated in July 2018)

 Too many choices equal to too many distractions.

 Back to Maria, she can only achieve her goal by choosing what she’s actually going to use, having in mind the time she has available after work and her current level in Greek.

-However, as with newborn onesies and blankets, her Greek learning has some absolute needs.
+However, as with newborn onesies and blankets or with the aforementioned cake ingredients, her Greek learning has some absolute needs:

 1. Grammar Book

-Greek is a unique language (literally!
-Check this interesting info by Ethnologue here and a beautiful language map here).
 So, yes, you’re going to have a lot of Grammar questions.
-Choosing the one book that’s right for you is essential.
+Choosing the one book which is right for you is essential.

 Greek: An Essential Grammar (Routledge Essential Grammars) was written with English speakers in mind.
 You can find it in both languages, English and Greek and it’s simply wonderful; thorough and to the point.

 Concise Modern Greek Grammar is the most used Greek Grammar book, written by linguist Manolis Triandaphyllidis, which also comes in 14 translations.

 Αυτό ακριβώς!
 This is an amazing Grammar book with tons of exercises and Grammar tables - for Intermediate learners only.
 It is mainly meant for practicing.

 Of course, your choice depends on what your first language is.